-Overall Skill Sheet Score

-Certifying Examiner Date Pass 🗆 Fail 🗆

-Overall Skill Sheet Re-Test Score

-Re-Test Certifying Examiner Date Pass 🗆 Fail 🗆
+Examiner/Candidate Comments: Overall Skill Sheet Score Certifying Examiner Date Pass ☐ Fail ☐ Overall Skill Sheet Re-Test Score Re-Test Certifying Examiner Date Pass □ Fail □

-Technical Rescue Operations - Skill Number 5-4 Prepare a Safety Plan for a Technical Rescue Incident
+Technical Rescue Operations - Skill Number 5-4 Prepare a Safety Plan for a Technical Search and Rescue Incident

-NFPA 1521, 2015 edition, 5.4.1, 5.4.2, 5.4.3
+NFPA 1521- 5.4.1, 5.4.2, 5.4.3

-Determine the need for a rescue technician-trained ISO or assistant ISO, given a technical rescue incident, CFR 1910.146; NFPA1006, Standard for Technical Rescuer Professional Qualifications, and AHJ SOP/Gs for technical rescue operations, so that the IC can appoint an assistant ISO or a technical rescuer.
+Determine the need for a search and rescue technician-trained ISO or assistant ISO, given a technical search and rescue incident, CFR 1910.146; NFPA1006, Standard for Technical Rescuer Professional Qualifications, and AHJ SOP/Gs for technical search and rescue operations, so that the IC can appoint an assistant ISO or a search and rescue technician.
 (5.4.1)

-Prepare a safety plan that identifies corrective or preventive actions, given a technical rescue incident, an IAP that includes situation and resource status information, an incident safety analysis form (ICS form 215A or its equivalent), weather condition information, special technical data (such as safety data sheets and topographical information, blueprints, and building drawings), and predetermined incident information, so that safety data are obtained, an incident safety plan is developed with coordinating documentation, elements of the plan are incorporated in the IAP, changes in incident safety conditions are noted and reported, judgment is offered to the IC for the establishment of control zone(s) and exclusion zone(s), safety and appropriate PPE elements are met, and assistant ISOs are appointed as necessary.
+Prepare a safety plan that identifies corrective or preventive actions, given a technical search and rescue incident, an IAP that includes situation and resource status information, an incident safety analysis form (ICS form 215A or its equivalent), weather condition information, special technical data (such as safety data sheets and topographical information, blueprints, and building drawings), and predetermined incident information, so that safety data are obtained, an incident safety plan is developed with coordinating documentation, elements of the plan are incorporated in the IAP, changes in incident safety conditions are noted and reported, judgment is offered to the IC for the establishment of control zone(s) and exclusion zone(s), safety and appropriate PPE elements are met, and assistant ISOs are appointed as necessary.
 (5.4.2)

-Deliver a safety briefing for technical rescue incident response members, given a technical rescue incident, so that critical information such as expected hazards, PPE requirements, established zones, emergency procedures, air monitoring, medical surveillance, and chain-of-command elements are communicated.
+Deliver a safety briefing for technical search and rescue incident response members, given a technical search and rescue incident, so that critical information such as expected hazards, PPE requirements, established zones, emergency procedures, air monitoring, medical surveillance, and chain-of-command elements are communicated.
 (5.4.3)

-Given a technical rescue scenario and an IAP that includes situation and resource status information, an incident safety analysis form (ICS form 215A or its equivalent), weather condition information, special technical data (such as safety data sheets and topographical information, blueprints, and building drawings), and predetermined incident information, you shall prepare a safety plan and conduct a safety briefing where the plan is communicated to all members operating at the technical rescue incident.
+Given a technical search and rescue scenario and an IAP that includes situation and resource status information, an incident safety analysis form (ICS form 215A or its equivalent), weather condition information, special technical data (such as safety data sheets and topographical information, blueprints, and building drawings), and predetermined incident information, you shall prepare a safety plan and conduct a safety briefing where the plan is communicated to all members operating at the technical search and rescue incident.